ehzhang/HELPq/README.md

 Requirements
 ------------

-Make sure that you hate `meteor` installed.
+Make sure that you have `meteor` installed.
 You can install Meteor through their [website.](https://www.meteor.com/)